aruruka/aruruka-blog/content/post/learning-kafka-theory-3-topic-replication/index.md

   if a machine goes down, then the things still work, and replication does that for us.

+  This article attempts to analyze what is the Replication Factor in Kafka.
 draft: true
 featured: false
 authors: